 Solutions

-However, since LM-80 applies only to LED components, not entire lamps or fixtures, an LM-79-compliant photometric test report is more useful to end users and installers when evaluating the performance of complete LED lighting products.
+However, since LM-80 applies only to LED components, not entire lamps or fixtures, an LM-79-compliant photometric test report is more useful to you when evaluating the performance of complete LED lighting products.

 As an LED lighting manufacturer, AGC understands the importance of delivering reliable, long-lasting products to help our customers win bids and reduce maintenance costs.
 We strictly adhere to relevant standards to ensure quality and performance.
 Contact us to learn more about how we can support your projects.